MASH: Modeling Abstention via Selective Help-Seeking: Experimental Setup

 \textbf{Warm-start data generation} We follow the strategy outlined in Section \ref{sec:naive_sft} to generate warm-start data for each dataset using Qwen2.5-32B base.
-This ensures that information about knowledge boundaries is not baked into the SFT training data and that samples follow the prescribed format.
+Choosing a separate model ensures that information about knowledge boundaries is not baked into the SFT training data, while using the base variant avoids abstention behavior present in the instruct model from entering the training data and confounding results.
 For each dataset, we randomly sample $1000$ questions from its training set and set $l_{max}=2$.
 We select the trajectory for each question from $N=5$ samples.
 Details can be found in Appendix~\ref{sec:app_warm_start}

 We evaluate our selective help-seeking models in two inference modes: (1) \textbf{with access to search tools}, which directly aligns with its training, and (2) \textbf{without search tools}, where we use the help-seeking model for abstention.
 The baselines and evaluation metrics for these are described next.